JeelDobariya38/password-manager/README.md

 2. Download the apk for your phone.
 If Don't know the architecture of phone then download apk file that has universal in its name.
 3. Install the apk and you are ready to use the app.

+it was short and sweet description, for more detailed description vist the file ['docs/installing.md'](docs/installing.md)

 ## Building The App

 1. Clone the repository on your machine.